 For years, TV was the undisputed broadcasting leader (and it still is).
 However, with the increased internet consumption, TV’s reign has taken a setback.
 Smartphones have transformed the face of broadcast by offering an ‘on-the-go’ and ‘interactive’ mobile solution.

-With the rise in the number of mobile-connected devices, users are experiencing a more engaging, interactive and customised broadcast experience.
-In short, mobile phones have complimented the existing ways of viewing.
+With the rise in the number of mobile-connected devices, users are experiencing a more engaging, interactive, and customized broadcast experience.
+In short, mobile phones have complimented the existing ways of viewing television and other media.

-As new technologies emerge, so does the way to present content online.
+As new digital media and technology emerge, so does the way to present content online.
 If you are in the media industry today, it’s time you twig your old ways and take a serious look into how emerging trends could benefit your business.

-Ultimately, the service providers need to put their best foot forward to provide a unique and engaging experience – according to the target audience’s platform of choice.
+Ultimately, the digital transformation agency needs to put its best foot forward to provide a unique and engaging experience – according to the target audience’s platform of choice.
 This is vital to ensure your business sustains and stays prepared for even the next generation of consumers.